Fields generated by points on superelliptic curves: Irreducibility of

 we can view $F_{g,h,\gamma}(t)$ as a degree $n$ polynomial $F(\a, \b, \boldsymbol{\alpha},t) \in \Q(\a, \b, \boldsymbol{\alpha})[t]$.
 Here $\a$ indicates the tuple of indeterminates $(a_0, \ldots, a_{\deg g})$, and similarly for $\b$ and $\balpha$.
 For simplicity, since we have fixed the curve $C$ and degree $n$, we will denote this polynomial family by $F \in \Q(\a,\b, \boldsymbol{\alpha})[t]$, and denote a rational specialization by $F_{\a_0, \b_0, \boldsymbol{\alpha}_0} \in \Q[t]$, where $\a_0 \in \Q^{\deg g + 1}, \b_0 \in \Q^{\deg h + 1}, \boldsymbol{\alpha}_0 \in \Q^{\deg \gamma + 1}$.

 {\boldsymbol{y}}

-It is clear that since $F$ is degree $n$, almost all specializations $F_{\a_0, \b_0, \boldsymbol{\alpha}_0}$ have degree $n$.
-With Hilbert's irreducibility theorem, we can say something stronger --- that the irreducibility and Galois group structure of the polynomial family carry over to most specializations.
+Since $F$ is degree $n$, almost all specializations $F_{\a_0, \b_0, \boldsymbol{\alpha}_0}$ have degree $n$.
+We recall Hilbert's irreducibility theorem, which states that the irreducibility of the polynomial family carries over to almost all specializations.
 We state this for a general polynomial $F(\y,t) \in \Q(\y)[t]$ where $\y$ is some tuple of indeterminates.